+⊙ Increased ○ Stayed the same ○ Decreased

+Choose one

 What factors have influenced your completion trends?

-With only one year's worth of completion data, we can only suggest that the COVID pandemic and the all-remote format for the better part of two years has kept the completion numbers limited.
+With only two year's worth of completion data, we can only suggest that the COVID pandemic and the allremote format for the better part of two years has kept the completion numbers limited.
 Wi-fi and housing insecurity, which were already problems for students, pre-COVID, have become further amplified.
-Given these factors and the pedagogical challenges of an online format, we can expect to further see enrollment declines, campus-wide and in the POSC program.
-This will likely lead to limited numbers of AA-T completions for the POSC degree.
-As face-to face offerings increase and gradually return in greater numbers, we would expect to see increased completion rates.
+Given these factors and the pedagogical challenges of an online format, we expected to further see enrollment declines, campus-wide and in the POSC program.
+This would likely lead to limited numbers of AA-T completions for the POSC degree.
+As face-to face offerings increase and gradually return in greater numbers, we would expected to see increased completion rates.
+And this is what has happened, thus far.
+In POSC, we allowed for 20% of all sections to be face-to-face for both the spring, 2022 & fall, 2022 semesters.
+The increase in FTF offerings, and possibly along with the lifting of COVID restrictions, along with the reduced number of class section cancellations, have been factors in the increase in AA-T awardings.
+For spring, 2023, we plan to have a 50-50 split in modality and, thus, a greater increase toward FTF classes.
+We are hopeful that this will further increased the number of AA-T awards during this current academic year.
 Our accrediting body, ACCJC, and the Federal Department of Education requires that colleges establish standards and goals for student success and completion.
 A program-set standard for completion represents the lowest number of program completion you deem acceptable for your program.
 In other words, if you were to notice a drop below the set standard, you would seek further information to examine why this occurred and strategies to increase completions.
 A program stretch goal for completions is the number of completions you aspire to award for each program in your discipline.
 To determine your stretch goal, consider the number of annual completions you typically award over time, then consider strategies or efforts you are making to increase completions in your program.
 Then identify the NUMBER you want to set as your goal.

-Program Information Summary

-In this section you are asked to evaluate your programs by considering their program learning outcome assessments, the annual number of completions, goals for completions, enrollment and efficiency trends and any other internal or external factors that had an impact on your program.
+Program Information Summary In this section you are asked to evaluate your programs by considering their program learning outcome assessments, the annual number of completions, goals for completions, enrollment and efficiency trends and any other internal or external factors that had an impact on your program.
 What factors have contributed to the success of your program(s)?
 Describe how they have contributed.
 We have talented faculty who have increased their training and offerings in online courses.
 We have very supportive and collegial colleagues at the departmental level and at the SBS dean/administrative level.
 They have assisted and supported us along the way in developing the AA-T program, approving and converting our courses to DE-eligible, as well as improving our training in teaching online courses.